Signed in as:

 Traditional Chinese Medicine (TCM) is a holistic system of healthcare that has been practiced in China for thousands of years.

-It includes various practices, such as, acupuncture, herbal medicine, massage, dietary therapy, and qigong.
 TCM is based on the concept of Qi (vital energy) flowing through meridians in the body, and the balance of Yin and Yang.
 It aims to restore the body's balance and harmony to maintain health and prevent illness.

 Spring is associated with the renewal of life, balance, and the importance of focusing on the liver for detoxification and hormone balance.